adambaskerville/adambaskerville.github.io/_posts/2021-04-12-HartreeFockGuide.md

 math: true
 ---

+**This post is part of a series on Hartree-Fock theory:**
+- **Restricted Hartree-Fock in 100 Lines**: You are here
+- [Unrestricted Hartree-Fock in 100 Lines]({% post_url 2025-01-01-UnrestrictedHartreeFock %}): This lifts the closed-shell restriction, adds spin degrees of freedom
+- [The Integrals at the Heart of Hartree-Fock Theory]({% post_url 2026-05-10-HFIntegrals %}): Derives every integral used in this post from scratch, with interactive visualisers.
+This is useful when you get to the integral pasrt of this post.

+---

 # Try the code yourself!

 Click the following button to launch an ipython notebook on Google Colab which implements the code developed in this post: